SIGCHI CARES Bylaws

 The CARES committee was initially formed in January 2020, and the SIGCHI Executive Committee approved and appointed an initial fourteen members (see membership).
 SIGCHI CARES is a committee of SIGCHI.
 This relationship is expected to continue in perpetuity, and any changes to the rules of governance must be approved by SIGCHI EC.

-SIGCHI CARES is co-chaired by Shaowen Bardzell (Vice President at Large) and Allison Druin (Adjunct Chair for Diversity and Inclusion) and overseen by Helena Mentis (President).
+SIGCHI CARES is chaired by Shaowen Bardzell (Vice President at Large) and overseen by Helena Mentis (President).

 Committee Member Responsibilities

 SIGCHI CARES offers informal support and advice only.
 It does not formally represent individuals who have experienced discrimination in any actions.
 Individuals experiencing discrimination and harassment will still be responsible for initiating formal complaints to the ACM, where it will be handled according to ACM’s policies.
 The CARES committee may assist those who experience discrimination and/or harassment during the reporting process, it cannot serve as an intermediary in that official process and it cannot be formally involved in any aspect of the handling of the complaint by ACM.
 For accountability, wherever possible we will have two CARES committee members present for discussions with the reporting person, who will have the agency to choose who from the CARES committee to be involved in the conversation.

 The CARES committee commits to attend a certain number of professional meetings every year.
 Ultimately, the CARES goal is to have at least one committee member present at all SIGCHI-sponsored conferences as well as the program committee meetings (as invited) for those conferences.
 To support this goal, committee members are expected to attend at least one SIGCHI sponsored event per year.